MaitriGurey/Language-Translator/README.md

 # Language-Translator
-A small script in Python which helps the user to record and translates voice messages to and fro any languages.
+A small script in Python which offers users to choose two different Indian languages and provides instant speech-to-speech translation(directly from microphone).
+Libraries Used:
+-Speech-Recognition
+-PyAudio
+-TextBlob

+## Commands to install the above Libraries:
+-pip install speech-recognition
+-pip install pyaudio
+-pip install textblob

+## Project Motive:
+To overcome the barrier of languages.

+## Languages Offered:

+    Hindi
+    English
+    Bengali
+    Gujarati
+    Kannada
+    Tamil
+    Telugu
+    Urdu
+    Punjabi
+    Malayalam
+    Marathi

+  ## Status:

+  Looking for collaborations to turn the project into an app using Flutter Dart.